-After the Vikings Rorik and Godfrid, who had ruled as Frankish dukes over West Frisia over the period 841 until 885 with their power base maybe even in nearby settlement of Hallum, the present-day town of Egmond-Binnen in region Kennemerland, the Frisian nobleman Gerulf the Elder immediately stepped in.
-It is speculated that Count Gerulf the Elder descended from King Radbod, see earlier this post.
-Again, no scientific support for it.
+After the Vikings Rorik of Dorestad and Godfrid the Sea-King, who had ruled as Frankish dukes over West Frisia over the period 841 until 885 with their power base maybe even in nearby settlement of Hallem, modern Egmond-Binnen in Kennemerland, the Frisian nobleman Gerulf the Elder immediately stepped in.
+It is speculated that count Gerulf the Elder descended from king Radbod, see earlier this post.
 Whatever his pedigree, Gerulf and his offspring would be successful in achieving an autonomous powerful earldom.
-They are the founding fathers of the powerful county of West Frisia, later to become the county of Holland, and thus important for the creation of the Netherlands eventually.
-Or, should these credits go to the Vikings Rorik and Godfrid since these civilized gents ruled this same area as an entity first?
-Interesting idea, Holland founded by Viking warlords.
+They are the founding fathers of the powerful county of West Frisia, later to become the County of Holland.
+Thus, important for the creation of the Netherlands, eventually.
+Or should these credits go to the Vikings Rorik and Godfrid since these ‘civilized gents’ ruled this same area as an entity first?
+Interesting idea, Holland founded by Danish warlords.

-Whomever we should award the Founding Father Medal of the Netherlands, what is interesting is that in first instance the Gerulfings named themselves counts of West Frisia.
-Only at the turn of eleventh to the twelfth century, they re-titled themselves as count of Holdland/Holtland, later Holland.
-Thus separating themselves from greater Frisia more to the north and east, and creating a new identity.
+Whomever we should award the Founding Father Medal of Holland, what is interesting is that in first instance the Gerulfings named themselves counts of West Frisia.
+Only at the turn of eleventh to the twelfth century, they re-titled themselves as count of Holdland or Holtland, later changed into Holland.
+With this act, separating themselves from greater Frisia more to the north and east, and creating a new identity.
 Re-branding is therefore not something invented in modern history.

-The Gerulfings were able to acquire most of what used to be Frisia west of the river Vlie (viz West Frisia).
+The dynasty of the Gerulfings was able to acquire most of what used to be West Frisia.
 From the islands Wieringen and Texel in the north, to modern province Zeeland in the south of the Netherlands.
-The count-less and lord-free region Westfriesland that had arisen from around 800, as explained before, and confusingly surrounded by the county named West Frisia, turned out to be the pièce de résistance.
+The count-less and lord-free region Westfriesland which had arisen from around 800, as explained before, turned out to be the pièce de résistance.
 A civil war within Frisia.
-According to the chronicles, an important battle between the Westfrisians and Count Dirk II took place at Rinasburg, modern town of Rijnsburg, on August 10, 975.
+According to the chronicles, an important battle between the Westfrisians and count Dirk II took place at Rinasburg, modern town of Rijnsburg, on 10 August, 975.
 Count Dirk was so relieved, he founded a chapel dedicated to Saint Lawrence.
 Later a church was built on the spot, followed by the foundation of an abbey in the twelfth century.
 Further hostilities happened in the year 993.
 This battle was won by the Westfrisians after killing the count of West Frisia, Arnulf of Ghent.
-Count Arnulf who, by the way, offered refuge to Archbishop Dunstan when he was banished from England by King Eadwig.
-A protection just as his predecessor King Aldgisl of Frisia offered to the bishop of York in the seventh century.
-Read our blog post The biography of Aldgisl, unplugged, and learn more about this early asylum case.
-But this aside.

 Back to region Westfriesland.
-In 1133 the situation ran out of control, and an open civil war started when Count Dirk IV marched across the borders of Westfriesland.
+In the year 1133 the situation ran out of control.
+An open civil war started when count Dirk IV marched across the borders of Westfriesland.
 No Article 5 of NATO to help out the Westfrisians.
-But in the eleventh and twelfth centuries, it were also the Westfrisians who started ransacking the wider region.
+But in the eleventh and twelfth centuries, it were the Westfrisians who also started ransacking the wider region.
 They plundered villages and towns like Alkmaar, Beverwijk, and even as south as Haarlem.
-All settlements located on the higher sandy grounds of shire Kennemerland.
+All settlements located on the higher sandy grounds of the region Kennemerland.
 It was Alkmaar that was granted city privileges in 1254.
-This probably was part of the counts’ strategy to fortify this town and to conquer region Westfriesland.
+This probably was part of the counts’ strategy to fortify this town and to conquer Westfriesland.
 In general, from the second half of the twelfth century, the counts of Holland started to invest heavily in castles, churches and in houses of stone.
-Nearly all eighty castles have disappeared today.
-When in modern history the military function of these castles was lost, the stones were in high demand for other constructions since stones and rocks are a scarcity in this region.
+Nearly all eighty castles of the county Holland have disappeared today.
+When in modern history the military function of these castles was lost, the stones were in high demand for other constructions, since stones and rocks are a scarcity in this region.

 The irony of the murder of William II is, that he granted the Frisians freedom privileges eight years before.
-It was in the year 1248 when Count William was crowned Holy Roman Emperor in the Aachen Cathedral in Germany.
+It was in the year 1248 when count William was crowned Holy Roman Emperor in the Aachen Cathedral in Germany.
 During the coronation, Frisians were gathered in the cathedral too.
-William II reconfirmed in an official charter the so-called freedom privileges that Charlemagne had given to the Frisians centuries earlier, which meant the Frisians were not subordinate to any lord other than the Emperor himself.
+William II reconfirmed in an official charter the so-called freedom privileges that Charlemagne had given to the Frisians many centuries before, which meant the Frisians were not subordinate to any lord other than the emperor himself.
 Apparently, the counts of Holland since then were illiterate, because their efforts to subdue the rest of Frisia did not rest.
-Or, maybe William thought these Charlemagne privileges were only applicable for the Mid- and East-Frisians, and not for the Westfrisians.
-Read also our blog post Magnus’ Choice.
+Or maybe William thought these Charlemagne privileges were only applicable for Mid Frisia and East Frisia, and not for Westfriesland?
+Read also our post Magnus’ Choice.
 The origins of the Frisian Freedom.

-It was his son Count Floris V who was successful at the end.
-To pacify the so-called ‘beastly’ Westfrisians, he erected the infamous coercion castles, including one in Medemblik, built between 1282 and 1289.
-The one that is still standing.
-The Westfrisians revolted one last time after Floris V was murdered in 1296.
+At the end, it was William’s son, count Floris V, who was successful fighting the ulteriores Fresones ‘the far away Frisians’.
+To pacify the so-called ‘beastly’ Westfrisians, Floris erected the infamous coercion castles between 1282 and 1289, including the one in Medemblik.
+The one that is partly still standing.
+The Westfrisians revolted one last time after Floris V was murdered in the year 1296.
 Sadly, a year later the Westfrisians were defeated again.
-A definitive defeat this time.
-It was the very bloody Battle of Vroonen in the year 1297, that Count Jan, son of Floris V, was victorious.
-Archaeological research on the body remains found, indicates the Westfrisians were executed, and those who had survived the battlefield, were mutilated with swords on their legs.
-With this lost battle, the separation of the region Westfriesland from greater Frisia (today, province Friesland and region Ostfriesland) was complete: geographical, political and cultural.
+A definitive, final defeat this time.
+It was the very bloody Battle of Vroonen in the year 1297, that count Jan, son of Floris V, was victorious.
+Archaeological research on the body remains found at Vroonen, indicates that the Westfrisians were executed in large numbers, and those who had survived the battlefield, were mutilated with swords on their legs.
+With this lost battle, the separation of Westfriesland from greater Frisia was complete.
+Geographical, political and cultural.

-But, what a slow amputation process from Frisia it had been!
+But, what a slow amputation process of Westfriesland from Frisia it had been!

-Anyhow, the Frisians of present-day province Friesland should be grateful for the centuries-long fight the Westfrisians were able to put up.
+Anyhow, the Frisians of present-day province Friesland should be grateful for the centuries-long fight the Westfrisians were able to put up against the counts.
 A fight both against the elements of nature, as well as against the counts of West Frisia, as said, later to become the counts of Holland.
-It slowed down the ambitions of the House of the Gerulfings to conquer the rest of Frisia, which they thought they were entitled to.
-If region Westfriesland had fallen into their greedy hands sooner, who knows the House of the Gerulfings might have succeeded to incorporate this part of Frisia as well.
+It slowed down the ambitions of the Gerulfing dynasty to conquer the rest of Frisia, which they thought they were entitled to.
+If Westfriesland had fallen into their greedy hands sooner, who knows the Gerulfings might have succeeded to incorporate the rest of Frisia as well.
 That could have meant the disappearance of the Mid-Frisian language during the High Middle Ages.
-Similar as happened in the regions Ommelanden of province Groningen and Ostfriesland.
+Similar as happened in the regions Ommelanden in province Groningen and in county Ostfriesland.

-Count of Holland William IV tried to invade province Friesland, i.e. shires Westergo and Oostergo, at the town of Stavoren in the year 1345, commonly the Battle of Warns.
-His armies were defeated by the ‘wild Frisians’.
+Count of Holland William IV tried to invade the two sealands Westergo and Oostergo, what is together more or less modern province Friesland, at Stavoren in the year 1345.
+Commonly the Battle of Warns.
+The count’s armies were defeated by the ‘wild Frisians’.
 According to the contemporary chronicler De Lettenhove, the Frisians were dressed in heavy boots and in long coats made of heavy cloth.
 He furthermore wrote that the Frisians did not take captives or hostages, which was the practice in warfare that time.
-Above all, they immediately charged at the Holland army of William IV and started “chopping and stabbing like they were killing Saracens”, i.e. the name for Muslims from northern Africa.
-Indeed, William IV was killed too, following the ‘good’ example as happened before to Holy Roman Emperor William II in Westfriesland in 1256.
+They just slaughtered everyone.
+Above all, they immediately charged at the Holland army of William IV and started “chopping and stabbing like they were killing Saracens”, the name for Muslims from northern Africa.
+Indeed, William IV was killed too, following the ‘good’ example as happened before to Holy Roman Emperor William II in Westfriesland in 1256 when the ice did not hold his body weight.
 William IV should have been warned if he had known the history of his ancestors better.
 Check out our vlog about the Battle of Warns at 1345.